Smart Roadster: Concept car

 The ‘Roadster Coupe’ as shown at the 2000 Paris Motor Show was already on its way to production form.
 It shared the design of the Roadster from the doors forward but had a glass Targa roof and rear structure resembling a small shooting-brake in the same way as the BMW Z3 coupe and the Saab 9X concept car developed under Mauer at Saab a few years later.

-Production versions of both Roadster and Roadster Coupe debuted together at the 2002 Paris Motor Show and were available to buy within a few months.
-Both cars were unique in the market, being significantly smaller than the Toyota MR2, MG TF, Fiat Barchetta and Mazda MX-5, but offering similar performance and practicality to the base versions of these cars while being significantly more fuel-efficient, albeit at a similar price point.

 Production

-The Smart Roadster and Roadster Coupé were introduced in 2002, based on a stretched platform of the Fortwo with a full-length of 3427 mm.
-The two variants are meant to be reminiscent of the British roadster of yore, such as the Triumph Spitfire or the MG B. Both the Roadster and Roadster Coupé are available with a removable Targa roof or an electrical softtop.
+The Smart Roadster and Roadster Coupe were introduced in 2002, based on a stretched platform of the Fortwo with a full-length of 3427 mm.
+The two variants are meant to be reminiscent of the British roadster of yore, such as the Triumph Spitfire or the MG B. Both the Roadster and Roadster Coupe are available with a removable Targa roof or an electrical soft-top.
 The Roadster is powered by 45 or 60 kW (61 or 82 PS) versions of the turbocharged 698cc 3-cylinder Suprex engine in the rear, which is engineered by Mercedes-Benz.
-The Roadster Coupé has only the more powerful 60 kW engine.
+The Roadster Coupe has only the more powerful 60 kW engine.
 A steering wheel with Formula 1-style paddle-shifters, to control the single-clutch automated manual transmission, is optional.
 Weighing as little as 790 kg, the Roadster is intended to provide the emotion of driving a sports car at an affordable cost.

-Both the Roadster and Roadster Coupé are available in Brabus-tuned versions with power increased to 74 kW.
+Both the Roadster and Roadster Coupe are available in Brabus-tuned versions with power increased to 74 kW.
 The Brabus versions have a different twin sports exhaust, lower suspension, polished six-spoke aluminum alloy Monoblock VI 17" wheels (205/40 ZR17 at the front and 225/35 ZR17 at the rear), front spoiler, side skirts and radiator grille.
 Exclusive Brabus (Xclusive) interior includes a leather-trimmed dashboard, alloy-effect accent parts, instrument graphics, leather/aluminium gearshift with Brabus labelled starter button, aluminium handbrake handle (which fouls the central armrest), aluminium pedals and Brabus labeled floor mats.
 The Monoblock wheels are known to be very soft and as a result, are very easy to buckle.
 The lacquer on these wheels is also very poor, and corrosion can occur very early in the life of the wheel.

 Despite a projected break-even of only 8,000 to 10,000 units per year, first-year sales almost doubled this estimate.
 British motoring television show and magazine Top Gear praised the Roadster, awarding it Fun Car Of The Year for 2005.

 43,091 Roadsters were built and put on the shop fronts, with chassis numbers ranging from 00,001 to around 43,400.